Briana DeJesus Defends Jenelle Evans After She’s Fired From ‘Teen Mom 2’

-Teen Mom 2 star Briana DeJesus is defending her friend, Jenelle Evans, after MTV fired her from the reality TV series.
+Teen Mom 2 star Briana DeJesus is defending her friend, Jenelle Evans, after MTV fired the latter from the reality TV series.

-According to Us Weekly Magazine, Briana DeJesus and Jenelle Evans have become close over the past couple of years, and had often strayed away from interaction with their other co-stars.
+According to Us Weekly, Briana DeJesus and Jenelle Evans have become close over the past couple of years, and have often stayed away from interaction with their other co-stars.

 Now, Briana is revealing how she feels about Jenelle being fired from the show.